Is My Husband on Tinder? How to Find Out

 What May Be Illegal

-The federal Electronic Communications Privacy Act (ECPA) creates legal risks for several common investigation methods, even between spouses (Miles Mason Family Law, 2024):
+The Electronic Communications Privacy Act (ECPA) is a federal law that prohibits the unauthorized interception, access, or disclosure of electronic communications, and it applies between spouses.
+The ECPA creates legal risks for several common investigation methods, even between married partners (Miles Mason Family Law, 2024):

 - Accessing his phone without permission.
 If his phone is password-protected and you bypass that protection, this may qualify as unauthorized access under the ECPA.